JSIERO/ClinicalASL/README.md

 ## Description

-ClinicalASL is an automated processing tool for Arterial Spin Labeling (ASL) MRI for multidelay ASL, including:
+Official ClinicalASL processing pipeline for quantitative multi-delay ASL MRI data — designed for clinical use with PACS export and visual reporting.

 - DICOM to NIfTI conversion
 - Look-Locker correction